EU industry steels itself for U.S. tariffs

 Consultancy Wood Mackenzie expects the U.S. tariffs to displace a maximum of 18 million tonnes of steel, less than 4 percent of annual traded volumes.

-Austria’s Voestalpine (VOES.VI), regarded as among the world’s most efficient steelmakers, said it might not invest further in the United States until the political environment is clear.
+Austria’s Voestalpine, regarded as among the world’s most efficient steelmakers, said it might not invest further in the United States until the political environment is clear.

 The company said that a maximum of about 3 percent of its sales could be affected by the tariffs and that the “economic risk remains very manageable, even in extreme cases”, though it expects further exemptions to be agreed by the United States.
 Shares in the company rose by 1.5 percent.